Using the SwiftUI 4 ImageRenderer

 Just note that watchOS has no access to UIScreen.scale

-and that you have to use nsImage
+and that must to use nsImage

 and NSScreen.main?.backingScaleFactor